digitalrebar/provision/doc/arch/provision.rst

   This action returns true if either the image was removed or the image did not exist, false and an error otherwise.

+  Example:

+  `drpcli plugins runaction docker-context imageRemove context/image-name foo:latest` will have `docker-context` remove the image `foo:latest` if it exists.

 - **agentStart**: This Action runs against the Machine, and takes two
   arguments: